Kristina01111000/Drws_site/README.md

-confirm that we are linking to the patreon from the site for the videos confirm wherether or not patreon does email, will allow quizzes on it Master slider is not that good
+confirm that we are linking to the patreon from the site for the videos confirm wherether or not patreon does email, will allow quizzes on it Master slider is not that good try gutenslider? gutenberg slides? i think they uploaded images of their slides for the add